 Demanding a financial return often reduces the social benefit rather more often than impact investors let on

-A version of this article first published in the Financial Times.
+A version of this article first published in the Financial Times in September 2018.

 It is a beguiling offer — an investment that can produce a financial return and also a social / environmental benefit.
 Private benefit plus public benefit.
 It probably does happen sometimes but certainly not for every impact investment product.
 Investors must be on their guard.

 The impact of something is the difference between the world in which that thing happens versus the world in which it does not.
 So assessing impact means considering what would have happened without it.

 This is how to assess the impact of anything.
 For example what would have become of you if you had not been educated?
 What would have happened to Europe without the reparations demanded from Germany after World War I?

 Establishing what would have happened otherwise, the counterfactual, is sometimes impossible as in the reparations example.
 In those cases we have to make reasonable conjectures based on everything else we know.
 Sometimes it is possible – though it may be complicated.
 This is a whole branch of social science.

 Rigorous use of those scientific methods shows that at times, the impact of something is not what we imagine.

 Take a remedial education programme for children in KwaZulu Natal in South Africa, for example, where school lessons are in English after the fourth year of primary school.
 Because this is a foreign language for many poor children, they fall behind.
 During the programme, the children’s test scores increased by about half.
 But what would have happened without it?
 When researchers studied it properly they found that children who had not taken the remedial class had also improved — and by the same amount.
 So the programme would appear to have had no impact.
 So the programme achieves nothing.

 There are many such cases.
 I rehearse all this here because impact investors should make good use of this rigorous science to check whether an ‘impact’ investment does in fact have a positive impact.
 We are often misled.